upsidedownlabs/NPG-Lite-ArmBand-Software/README.md

 In order of likelihood:

 1. **The board is off.** Power LED lit?
-2. **Something else is already connected to it** — the Chords web app, a phone app, or another one of these scripts still running in another window.
+2. **Something else is already connected to it**- the Chords web app, a phone app, or another one of these scripts still running in another window.
 Close it.
 Only one connection at a time.
 3. **Bluetooth is off** on your computer, or the BLE adapter is disabled.
-4. **You paired it in OS Bluetooth settings.** Forget/remove the device — these scripts connect directly and pairing can block that.
+4. **You paired it in OS Bluetooth settings.** Forget/remove the device- these scripts connect directly and pairing can block that.
 5. **Too far / obstructed.** Bring it within a couple of metres, clear line of sight.